claudiusask/xdebug_wordpress_docker/README.md

 4. Set anywhere in your PHP files a breakpoint

 ##
-#BEST setup for mey projects
+#BEST setup for my projects

 > Run and keep docker volumes in WSL2 machine (Ubuntu).
 Do not save on windows for better performance.